borntofrappe/game-development/03 Match Three/Prep/Tween 2/README.md

 The approach described in `Tween 0` and `Tween 1` works, but becomes brittle the more values you need to change over time.

-With this script, the goal is to change the position, but also the opacity of the images.
-It serves to illustrate the usefulness of the `knife` library and the `timer` module.
+With this script, the goal is to change the position, but also the opacity of the images. `min.lua` shows how to achieve this with a series of variables, while `main.lua` incorporates the `knife/timer` library.

 ## Opacity